CADWRDeltaModeling/BayDeltaSCHISM/templates/sediment/README.md

     - Navigate into the BCG outputs directory, and combine the last hotstart outputs using combine_hotstart7 (make sure SCHISM module has been loaded)
       - For example, if the target hotstart file's name ends with _28800.nc, `combine_hotstart7 -i 28800`
     - Copy sediment bed information from the BCG run to the existing hotstart file.
 Run a script as follows in the top of the directory (you may need to change file names accordingly): `python scripts/copy_bed_fraction.py --hotstart_input hotstart.nc --hotstart_bcg outputs_bcg/hotstart_it=28800.nc --hotstart_output hotstart_with_bcg.nc`.
 Rename the new hotstart with the updated bed composition to `hotstart.nc`.
+    - Job can be submitted with `qsub launch.pbs.sed`.
   - Run SCHISM with the sediment.
     - Create a link to `param.nml.3d` as `param.nml`.
     - Create a link to `sediment.nml.3d` as `sediment.nml`
     - Create an `outputs` directory.
-    - Run the SCHISM sediment model for BCG.
+    - Run the SCHISM sediment model for BCG (`qsub launch.pbs.sed`).

 ## Contact
 Please contact Kijin Nam <knam@water.ca.gov> for questions.